 Estimates of the stream-of-origin of chum salmon bycatch show bycatch of western Alaska chum salmon to be most prevalent in NMFS statistical area 509 and least prevalent in area 521.
 Analyses also indicate that chum salmon from western Alaska make up the greatest proportion of bycatch in the pollock fishery from early June to mid-August.
 The combined-size limits of chum salmon BAA are largest East of 168 degrees West longitude during the months of June and July to match this pattern of western Alaska chum salmon abundance.
 In addition, the base-rate "floor" is lowest during June and July.
-Both of these program components are estimated to increase the size of candidate BAA when and where chum salmon that are likely to return to western Alaska rivers are encountered.
-The figure below shows the fishable areas of the Bering Sea both East and West of 168 degrees West longitude that were closed to pollock fishing by CP IPA vessels during the 2023 B-season.
-Most of the fishing effort by the CP fleet occurred west of 168 degrees West longitude during the 2023 B-season.
+Both program components are estimated to increase the size of candidate BAA when and where chum salmon that are likely to return to western Alaska rivers are encountered.
+The figure below shows the fishable areas of the Bering Sea both East and West of 168 degrees West longitude that were closed to pollock fishing by CP IPA vessels during the 2024 B season.
+Most of the fishing effort by the CP fleet occurred west of 168 degrees West longitude during the 2024 B season.

-Figure 11.
-Chum bycatch avoidance areas for the CP sector, B-season, 2023.
+Figure 12.
+Chum bycatch avoidance areas for the CP sector, B season, 2024.

-Table 6 shows the B-season weeks of 2023 with a chum bycatch avoidance area, and the number of vessels excluded from designated bycatch avoidance areas for chum salmon during those weeks.
-There were nine total CP BAA for the B-season spread across just 5 weeks of the fishing season, with a majority of BAA identified within the Catcher Vessel Operational Area (CVOA) where CP vessel activity was absent in 2023.
-Chum salmon bycatch rates in the B-season were relatively low therefore no "extremely" high chum bycatch avoidance areas were identified during 2023 (i.e.: ADFG statistical areas with a greater than 5 chum per metric ton of pollock weekly bycatch rate.)
-The Figure 11 above shows significantly more chum BAA identified in areas where western Alaska chum are known to be most prevalent.
+Table 6 shows the B season weeks of 2024 with a chum bycatch avoidance area, and the number of vessels excluded from designated bycatch avoidance areas for chum salmon during those weeks.
+There were four total CP BAA for the B season spread across just 4 weeks of the fishing season, with a majority of BAA identified where CP vessel activity was absent in 2024.
+All CP BAA were identified based on the shoreside catch data, while the CP fleet fished predominantly to the northwest, hence why no CP vessels had bycatch rates high enough to be prohibited from fishing in the BAA.
+Chum salmon bycatch rates in the B season were very low for the CP fleet, therefore no "extremely" high chum bycatch avoidance areas were identified during 2024 (i.e.: ADFG statistical areas with a greater than five chum per metric ton of pollock weekly bycatch rate.)
+The Figure 12 above shows significantly more chum BAA identified in areas where western Alaska chum are known to be most prevalent.
+Preliminary genetics reports have estimated that the CP catch of Western Alaska origin chum salmon was just 147 fish while catch of Upper and Middle Yukon chum salmon was 166 fish in the 2024 B season.

 Table 6.
-Number of CP vessels excluded from chum salmon designated bycatch avoidance areas during the 2023 B-season.
+Number of CP vessels excluded from chum salmon designated bycatch avoidance areas during the 2024 B season.

-Week 7/7 7/21 7/28 8/25 9/1 Number of CPs excluded from BAAs 2 0 2 4 1
+Week 7/1 7/5 7/19 8/16 Number of CPs excluded from BAAs 0 0 0 0